manankukreti/Console32/README.md

 Microsoft Assembly Library for x86 Processors based on Kip Irvine's Irvine32 Library

 ### Downloading and Installing Console32
-Simply download the repository as a ZIP file.
+Download the Console32 Installer.exe file and run it.

-To install, unzip the files to a file such as ``` C:/Console32```
+You can also download the repository as a ZIP file and unzip the files to a file such as ``` C:/Console32```, but that's a little harder.

 ### Using Console32
 In Visual Studio, after setting up yout project, go into properties, choose Linker -> General